jsonpickle/jsonpickle/skeleton.md

 - setuptools declarative configuration using setup.cfg
 - tox for running tests
 - A README.rst as reStructuredText with some popular badges, but with readthedocs and appveyor badges commented out
-- A CHANGES.rst file intended for publishing release notes about the project.
+- A CHANGES.rst file intended for publishing release notes about the project
+- Use of [black](https://black.readthedocs.io/en/stable/) for code formatting (disabled on unsupported Python 3.5 and earlier)

 ## Packaging Conventions